-The first step should be some combination of strategic, program, and business planning (see CI # 1: Why Plan?, CI #5: The Structure of Planning, CI #12: Business Planning, and CI #11: Integrated Planning).
-Only with a fully current consensus on vision and strategy, reinforced by a clear evaluation of program needs and a tough and thorough business plan, can an institution hope to conceive, design and build the right facilitiesif, indeed, facilities are the right solution at all.
+The first step should be some form of strategic planning, followed by program planning, and business planning.
+Only with a fully current consensus on vision and strategy, reinforced by a clear evaluation of program needs and a tough and thorough business plan, can an institution hope to conceive, design and build the right facilities-if, indeed, facilities are the right solution at all.